AYMENJD/redc/README.md

 ## Features

 - **Asynchronous by Design**: Built with `asyncio` for non-blocking HTTP requests
+- **HTTP/2 Support**: Fully compatible with `HTTP/2` for faster and more efficient communication
-- **curl Backend**: Leverages the speed and reliability of libcurl for HTTP operations
+- **curl Backend**: Leverages the speed and reliability of curl for HTTP operations
 - **Streaming Support**: Stream large responses with ease using callback functions
 - **Proxy Support**: Easily configure proxies for your requests